 Endobronchial Ultrasound has many benefits, especially when compared to mediastinoscopy.
 One benefit is the fact that there is no incision needed.
 Along with that, you can still get tissue and fluids for biopsy.
 Real-time images of the lungs and airways are taken.
 You are under general anesthesia, so you do not feel any pain or discomfort.
 Recovery is very quick.
 You only have to recover from the sedation, not any incisions.
 The procedure is very accurate and allows the doctors to diagnose problems very quickly.

 Endobronchial Ultrasound is a fairly new procedure that is making cancer diagnosis easier and more efficient.
 There is no recovery time, and you do not have worry about incisions.
 Compared to mediastinoscopy it is very beneficial.
 It is a minimally invasive way to do the same thing.
 To get a cancer diagnosis, biopsies have to be taken.
 Endobronchial Ultrasound makes biopsies very quick and precise.
-If you are suffering from lung cancer or have symptoms of lung problems an Endobronchial Ultrasound may be the diagnostic tool you need.
+If you are suffering from lung cancer or have symptoms of lung problems an Endobronchial Ultrasound may be the

-FIND A Top10MD SLEEP MEDICINE SPECIALIST NEAR YOU
+FIND A TOP10MD SLEEP MEDICINE SPECIALIST NEAR YOU

 The field of sleep medicine is relatively new, and it’s important to find a sleep doctor with the skills and experience necessary to develop a treatment plan that works for you.